ibm-cloud-docs/speech-to-text-data/getting-started.md

 ## Next steps

+-   To try an example application that transcribes text from streaming audio input or from a file that you upload, see the [{{site.data.keyword.speechtotextshort}} demo](https://speech-to-text-demo.ng.bluemix.net/){: external}.
--   Learn more about the interfaces and SDKs that are available for making speech recognition requests in the [Overview for developers](/docs/speech-to-text-data?topic=speech-to-text-data-developerOverview).
+-   For more information about the service's interfaces and features, see [Service features](/docs/speech-to-text-data?topic=speech-to-text-data-service-features).
--   Learn about making requests to the service in [Making requests to the service](/docs/speech-to-text-data?topic=speech-to-text-data-making-requests).
--   See basic speech recognition requests for each of the service's interfaces in [Making a recognition request](/docs/speech-to-text-data?topic=speech-to-text-data-basic-request).
--   Find detailed information about all methods of the service's interfaces in the [API reference](https://{DomainName}/apidocs/speech-to-text-data){: external}.
+-   For more information about all methods of the service's interfaces, see the [API & SDK reference](https://{DomainName}/apidocs/speech-to-text-data){: external}.